hoangduytran/blender-manual/manual/sculpt_paint/texture_paint/introduction.rst

 If the header menu item Image has an asterisk next to it means that the image has been changed, but not saved.
-Use the :menuselection:`Image --> Save Image`
+Use :ref:`Save Image <bpy.ops.image.save>` or :ref:`Save Image As <bpy.ops.image.save_as>`
-option to save your work with a different name or overwrite the original image.
+to save your work with a different name or overwrite the original image.

 .. note:: UV Textures